 HST 4318 Modern Russia Since 1855 (3-0).
 A history of Russia from the great reforms of the mid-19th Century to the present.
 Emphasis will be placed on the attempts at modernization of traditional Russian society, the growth of the revolutionary movement, the Bolshevik Revolution, the impact of Soviet Russia, and the collapse of the Soviet Union.
+Equivalent courses: HIST 4318

 HST 4319 Modern Britain Since 1760: Empire to Welfare State (3-0).
 A history of Britain tracing the nation's emergence as a great power and relative decline in the modern world.
 The course will treat the revolutionary settlement in the 18th century, the oligarchic triumph, loss of the American colonies, struggle with France for world hegemony, evolution of parliamentary democracy, impact of industrialization and urban growth, imperial tensions, and the variety of reforms leading to the modern welfare state.
+Equivalent courses: HIST 4319

 HST 4320 Twentieth Century America (3-0).
 A survey of or a thematic approach to 20th century American history.
-Themes might include economic, cultural, political, or ethnic topics to name a few.
+Themes might include economic, cultural, or political topics.
 Approaches will vary.
+Equivalent courses: HIST 4320